sanskys/sanskys.github.io/_pages/grafana.md

-## 5. Add Data from Adapools to the Dashboard
+## 5. Add Data from Cexplorer to the Dashboard

-Copy your JSON link or your Pool ID from Share/Promote Tab and JSON data outputs in adapools.org
+Cexplorer provides an API where we can collect data for our pool.
+Run the following commands to create directory for our pool statistics and script.